-Winter is approaching and this was my last week with the kids before the rough weather really arrives and our escapes get ‘interesting’.
+Winter was approaching and this was my last week with the kids before the rough weather really arrived and our escapes got 'interesting'.
 Storms had already hit and so a week walking in the North Yorkshire Moors National Park was a gamble.
 However, it was a gamble I was willing to take.

 Goathland (AKA Aidensfield!)

 Anyone who is of a certain age will have swooned over Sunday evening T.V. and Heartbeat.
 Set in 1960's Yorkshire, following the residents of the fictional moorland village of Aidensfield it was easy viewing.

 Walking through the village my little companion was fascinated by the old police car and village stores, still maintaining their 1960's character.
 It was like stepping back in time.
 The sheep grazed throughout the village.
 Causing traffic jams, oblivious to the chaos they were causing.
 The air was chilly and I was glad I had the extra layer with me.

 Heading from the village past the Mallyan Spout Hotel the path down to the waterfall started well.
 Lots of steps and slippy mud with a geocache on the way took us down to the banks of West Beck.
 This was a bubbling torrent of peaty orange water.
 The rain that had fallen with Storm Brian was racing towards the sea in a noisy bustling rush.

 The path to the spout was rugged.
 Sometimes the path was not visible.
 An impression of many footfalls was all that showed the way.
 Whilst the little goat hopped on ahead of me, I was a typical slug.
 Finding my own path, not always the right one over slippery stones.
 A few times I had to have help from the goat.
 A moment of delight for a 10year old as 'mum got stuck'.